Published: 25 April 2025

 In 2007, the government introduced the Home Improvement Programme (HIP), which eventually included older flats in Hougang.
 By 2024, over 370,000 flats had been upgraded under HIP, with significant investments made to enhance living conditions across various estates, including Hougang.

 However, despite these advancements, there has been no formal acknowledgment from the PAP regarding the previous policy of linking estate upgrades to electoral support.
-This absence of a public apology or commitment to non-partisan allocation of public resources leaves lingering questions about fairness and governance.
+This absence of a public apology or explicit commitment to non-partisan allocation of public resources leaves lingering doubts about the underlying political culture.

-If the PAP is earnest about winning back trust in Hougang and beyond, a public acknowledgment of past missteps, coupled with a clear promise to uphold equitable treatment for all constituencies regardless of political affiliation, would be a significant step forward.
-Such actions would not only address historical grievances but also help bridge the affective and trust divide that continues to influence Singapore’s political landscape.
+If the PAP is earnest about winning back trust in Hougang — and across Singapore — it must go beyond policy changes and demonstrate political humility.
+A public acknowledgment of past mistakes, coupled with a genuine commitment to equitable treatment for all citizens regardless of political affiliation, would send a powerful signal.
+Only through such steps can the affective and trust divide that has long lingered in Singapore’s political landscape begin to heal.